On the label of most men’s suits, you can usually find a number and a descriptive letter indicating the jacket size.

 Making Adjustments

-Rather than settling for a suit that doesn’t fit you the way a good suit should, it’s worth having your tailor adjust the garment for you.
+Rather than settling for a suit that doesn’t fit you the way a good suit should, it’s worth having your tailor adjust it.

 Suit manufacturers usually leave about an inch of fabric at the seams so tailors can make alterations.
 Pants can easily be taken in as well.

-Hopefully, this information has given you a little more insight into getting precisely the right fit for your next suit.
+Hopefully, this information has given you a little more insight into finding the precise fit for your next suit.

 A professional tailor will be happy to advise you and can create a suit to your exact requirements.

-Other than that, he can also adjust a ready-made suit so that it fits you perfectly.
+Other than that, he can also adjust a ready-made suit to fit you perfectly.

 Hi, I'm Alex, and I've studied and specialized in styling in Rome.
 Through my writing, I want to help men dress well and learn the purpose and significance of suits and other formal attire.
 My final goal is to make men more confident in their wardrobe choice and life in general.